 Chawpi can also be used to describe a person or object that is located in the middle or in the central position within a group.
 In this understanding, chawpi is essential for the Andean political system.
 At the center of everything was the Sapa Inca, the supreme ruler.
 He was a descendant of the most important god, Inti, the sun god.
 As such, he was the embodiment of the divine essence in this world and was at the center of this theocratic system of governance.
 His role was to bring order and balance to the earth and to ensure the orderly functioning and efficient administration of the Empire.
 But even more than that.
 Since the Sapa Inca was the center of everything, he radiated power to all his subjects, and within complex religious ceremonies and festivals, his blessings were spread throughout the land, guaranteeing divine favour to all undertakings in the state.

-Although Tiwantisuyu was an authoritarian theocracy, the Sapa Inca gathered and consulted a wide range of educated individuals, officials, priests, as well as administrators of distant provinces and nobility of associated peoples.
-Through the principle of duality, he had to have a co-ruler who, even if only nominally, represented the Empire together with him.
-Although it was known who the true Sapa Inca was and who had the real power, it is important to understand that for a valid legitimacy, it was necessary for him not to rule alone but in pair, even if only symbolically.
+Although Tawantinsuyu was an authoritarian theocracy, the Sapa Inka gathered and consulted a wide range of educated individuals, officials, priests, as well as governors of distant provinces and nobles from allied peoples.
+In accordance with the principle of duality, he was required to have a co-ruler — the Qoya — who represented the Empire alongside him.
+For political legitimacy to be valid, the ruler could not govern alone, but had to rule as part of a pair.
 The centre, including the ruling centre, is always composed of parts, not isolated.

 Qosqo as an example of Chawpi